katboi01/UmaViewer/README.md

        - 2A\\...
        - 2B\\...
        - ...\\...
-1. Download the most recent UmaViewer.zip file from [Releases](https://github.com/katboi01/UmaViewer/releases/) tab.
+3. Download the most recent UmaViewer.zip file from [Releases](https://github.com/katboi01/UmaViewer/releases/) tab.
-1. Extract the archive anywhere, can be extracted over previous version.
+4. Extract the archive anywhere, can be extracted over previous version.
-1. Run the UmaViewer.exe
+5. Run the UmaViewer.exe.
+6. UmaViewer will try to automatically detect the game data folder.
+   - If it fails or shows an error, go to **Settings → Other → Change DataPath** and manually select target folder.

 ------------

 - For Developers/Contributors
-1. [Unity Hub](https://unity3d.com/get-unity/download) with [Unity Engine Version 2022.3.56f1](unityhub://2022.3.56f1/dd0c98481d00) is recommended.
+1. [Unity Hub](https://unity3d.com/get-unity/download) with [Unity Engine Version 2022.3.62f1](https://unity.com/releases/editor/archive) is recommended.
 It should be possible to run it on newer 2022.3.X versions.
 1. Clone or download and extract this repository.
 1. Import and Open the project in Unity Hub, missing files should be automatically repaired.
 1. Open the Assets/Scenes/Version2 scene.